-The 9992-DEC has a number of optional licensable features.
+The 9992-DEC has several optional licensable features.
 The Admin License Keys Tab is used to manage these features.
 Using this tab, you can see how many licenses you have for each optional feature, and how many you are currently using.